WordPress/gutenberg/packages/components/src/border-control/border-control/README.md

 ### `enableStyle`: `boolean`

-This controls whether to include border style options within the `BorderDropdown` sub-component.
+This controls whether to support border style selection.

 - Required: No
 - Default: `true`